-- An apology where the institution(s) acknowledges your personal experience, and the impact the abuse has had on you
+- An apology from the institution(s) which acknowledges your personal experience, and the impact the abuse has had on you

 - An explanation by the institution(s) on what they have done, or will do, to stop abuse from happening again.

 Different institutions may offer different ways to engage with the direct personal response, which could involve:

 - A face-to-face meeting with a representative of the institution(s)

 - A meeting with a representative of the institution(s) in a group setting, with other people who also experienced abuse

 - A written letter of apology

 - Other arrangements, depending on your circumstances and with consultation with the institution(s).

 You can choose to have a support person with you throughout your direct personal response.
-This may be a family member, close friend or someone from a Redress Support Services.
+This may be a family member, close friend or someone from a Redress Support Service.